Mpowa-IO/Documents/Whitepaper.md

 ### Values

  Mpowa aims to create genuine relationships with its customers by giving them the opportunity to really change human-lives for the better.
 The Mpowa Team, being at its core humanitarian libertarians, fundamentally believes in the principles espoused in the US Declaration of Independence
 – that all humanity should have the right to Life, Liberty and the Pursuit of Happiness.
 For far too long these inherent rights are abridged, curtailed and threatened by the state and out of control economic and political actors.
 To supplement these fundamental rights, FDR famously spoke of the 4 freedoms: Freedom of association, Freedom of conscience, Freedom from fear and, last but not least, Freedom from want.
 It is in the last of these - in the field of energy systems - that we aim to make a fundamental shift in world socio-economic affairs from the present system of manufactured for-profit scarcity for the advantage of corporations to a system of autonomous energy abundance for the liberation of humanity.
 In doing so, we aim to tackle fundamental socio-economic problems of energy scarcity, environmental destruction, and help to mitigate/displace current CO2 intensive energy production technologies like coal power.

 #### Sovereignty

 The idea of sovereignty is closely related to the idea of freedom.
 The sovereign is the only one who is free.
 He may be a king or queen, but he is also the only one who can make decisions without consulting anyone else.
  The idea of sovereignty is one that has been debated for centuries.
 It is a complicated concept, and many people have different views on what it means to be sovereign.
 The meaning of sovereignty changes depending on the context in which it is used.
 Sovereignty can be used as a synonym for independence or autonomy, but it can also refer to the legal right of a state to govern itself without outside interference.
-	For this purpose, sovereignty is defined as the ability to choose
+	For this purpose, sovereignty is defined as the ability to choose.

 #### Equality

 The world is changing and as such, we need to change the way we think about equality.
 We should not be focused on equality for the sake of equality, but instead focus on abundance and respect.
 Leaders cannot keep asking for more and more without giving anything in return.
 Mpowa is here to create a balance between what we give and what we get.